tn3w/flask_Captchaify/README.md

 7. `rate_limits` Arg

    To change the rate_limit and max_rate_limit for a specific route or endpoint use the rate_limits arg.

+   When using "*" before or after the urlpath / endpoint you can address multiple urls, like actions.

    The syntax is a bit different from the others, because two values are specified `{"route": (rate_limit, max_rate_limit), "endpoint": (rate_limit, max_rate_limit)}`.
 The variable rate_limit must be a number indicating how many requests per minute can come from a given ip. max_rate_limit indicates how many requests can come from all ips per minute, also a number.

    Example of a website that has a specific rate_limit on /api/: